pablisch/how-to-es6-express-mongodb-todo-api/howTo/2a_getTodos_stepByStep.md

 import mongoose from 'mongoose'
 ```

 There are choices to be made about how to import and export functions.
 The most common pattern I have seen for an Express API is to export each function individually, e.g. `export const getAllTodos = ...` and then they are imported destructured from the controller file, e.g. `import { getAllTodos, ... } from ...`.
 Personally I prefer to export the whole controller and call functions from the controller which I find both easier and more verbose in a helpful way.
 For the sake fo this guide, I suggest following this pattern and then refactoring afterwards if you prefer.
+There is also an information section on [function form choices](7e_misc_controllerFunctionFormChoices.md).

 Create a `default export` block: